hrbosker/hrbosker.github.io/content/research/research.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: '**[This website is *under construction*]**'
-#hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
-  view: 5  # For older versions prior to v5.5, use the numeric IDs above
-  flip_alt_rows: true # Flip alternate rows when in Showcase view?
   # Add custom styles
   css_style:
   css_class: